Our Mission

 - We are not a law firm.
 Settled provides educational information, not legal advice.
 We cannot tell you what to do in your specific situation.

 - We are not attorneys.
-For legal advice about your estate, consult a licensed Florida probate attorney.
+For legal advice about your estate, consult a licensed probate attorney in your state.

 - We do not file documents.
 We explain the process and point you to official forms, but we cannot file on your behalf.